Lakeland 100:50 Kit List

 Compass - for when the Lakeland liquid sunshine means low cloud and tricksy nav.

-First aid kit - make sure you include blister plasters, dressings, bandages and tape to secure.
+First aid kit - make sure you include blister plasters, dressings, bandages and tape.
 KT tape stays put really well on wet, sweaty feet but make sure they’re dry before you pop it on.

 Life Systems Nano